The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

-Step 2, travel from Brussels to Salzburg by Nightjet, leaving Brussels Midi at 19:07 on Tuesdays & Thursdays, 19:03 on Saturdays, arriving Salzburg Hbf 07:26.
-This train is expected to become daily from autumn 2024.
+Step 2, travel from Brussels to Salzburg by Nightjet, leaving Brussels Midi at 19:06 on Mondays, Wednesdays & Fridays, arriving Salzburg Hbf 07:26.

-This comfortable Austrian Nightjet sleeper train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet sleeper train has two Comfortline sleeping-cars each with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There are toilets & a shower at the end of the corridor for passengers in the regular sleepers.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
-The train has couchette cars with 4 & 6 berth compartments, and ordinary seats.
+The train has two couchette cars with 4 & 6 berth compartments, and ordinary seats.
 A light breakfast is included in sleepers & couchettes, served in your compartment.
-See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.
+See the guide to Nightjet accommodation.

 Tip: If you have a sleeper ticket, you can use the ÖBB lounge at Salzburg Hbf for an hour after arrival, with complimentary tea, coffee, snacks & free WiFi.
 If you have a 1st class ticket for the onward train, you can use it for an hour or two before departure, too.